2016 Update: Links have been updated on this post; you can also check out our more recent ideas on black tie.

 8. Don’t wear anything too outre.
 Even if you really know your fashion stuff, anything cutting edge can just make you look like a hack.
 (Remember Patsy and Edina, after all.)

 10. If time and money allow, get your hair done, but definitely get a manicure.
 We always find that if you’re shaking hands and talking with people while holding a glass, focus tends to be on your hands and how well manicured they are.
 If you’re not a polish sort of girl, just get clear or pale polish.
-If you are a polish sort of girl, we recommend keeping it tasteful and avoiding sparkles and trendy shades like gray.
+If you are a polish sort of girl, we recommend keeping it tasteful and avoiding sparkles and trendy shades.
 Still, it’s a party — choose a color that compliments your outfit.